 PostgreSQL sync replication is actually the ability to shift & apply to Write Ahead Logs or WALs.
 WALs are important, particularly in all modern RDBMS, as they provide durable & easy transactions.
 Simply put, every transaction carried in RDBMS is first written out as a WAL file.
 After it’s written on a WAL file, changes are applied to the actual on-disk table data files.
 Also, check out PostgreSQL Multi-Master Replication.

 One property of the WAL files is that they are highly sequential which result makes the WAL file sequence a “replay log” of changes.
 This implies that if you need to replicate all the changes happening in one database server, what you will need is to do is copy all WAL files as they are being created & apply them in a sequence to another server or node.
-This direct movement of WAL files or records from one server (master) to another server (slave) is known as log shipping and by default, this log shipping or replication is asynchronous in nature (we will discuss this in detail later).

-To learn more about PostgreSQL, visit here.
+To learn more about PostgreSQL.

 Conclusion

-This article described 3 easy methods of performing the PostgreSQL replication.
+This article described three easy methods of performing the PostgreSQL replication.
 While you can set up PostgreSQL synchronous replication (or async replication) as described in this post, it is quite effort-intensive and requires in-depth technical expertise.

 References: